 Fort MacArthur Inn is the lodging operation for the Los Angeles Air Force Base.
 The inn welcomes all active military members visiting L.A.
 The inn has 72 non-smoking rooms.
 Rates start at $39 per night.
 For reservations, call 310.653.8296.

-On Veterans Day, the Aquarium of the Pacific is offering free admission to veterans, military personnel, police officers and firefighters with service I.D.
+On Veterans Day, the Aquarium of the Pacific is offering free admission to veterans and military personnel with service I.D.
 The aquarium is open 9 a.m. – 6 p.m. daily except on Christmas Day and the weekend of the Grand Prix of Long Beach.

 Every Veterans Day, entrance fees to more than 100 National Parks are waived for veterans.
 Fee waiver includes entrance fees, commercial tour fees and transportation entrance fees.